- Benefits of Certification

-The NSF Home Product Certification Program builds on our unparalleled expertise in national standards and protocol development, testing and certification.
-We developed the first standards for commercial foodservice equipment in 1944 and have since developed more than 75 American National Standards for a wide range of commercial and consumer products.
+NSF's home product certification program builds on our unparalleled expertise in national standards and protocol development, testing and certification.
+We began development on the first standards for commercial foodservice equipment in 1944 and currently have 70 active standards and over 75 active protocols for a wide range of commercial and consumer products.

 Our transparency in testing and test methodologies is unique.
 Other test labs simply test and report, but our testing process is dynamic, with valuable technical feedback that helps improve your product’s design and speeds time to market.

 Once certification is granted, your company can use the NSF Certified for Home Use™ mark on packaging and in promotions.
 The mark tells consumers that the product has been independently tested and certified in one of world’s leading laboratories by health and safety experts.

 NSF certifies products in just five simple steps, led by a single point of contact with the technical expertise and dedication to expedite the process.

 Step 1: Application — Your company submits an application for certification and receives a quotation based on factors including number of SKUs, special claims and production location.

 Step 2: Product Submittal — NSF requests samples for evaluation and testing, along with key product information.

 Step 3: Product Evaluation and Testing — Our engineers evaluate the product against protocol criteria to ensure it performs safely and reliably under normal use conditions.
 Food contact products are tested to verify absence of harmful chemical contaminants, including heavy metals, BPA and phthalates.
 Product labeling and claims are validated to ensure no false marketing claims are made.